-- ATLA – 372 Lafayette Street, 646-837-6464 – Chef Enrique Olvera’s second NYC restaurant (Cosme is his first, more elaborate restaurant) serving all day (until 2AM).
+- ATLA – 372 Lafayette Street, 646-837-6464 – Chef Enrique Olvera’s second NYC restaurant (Cosme is his first, more elaborate restaurant) serving all day until 2AM.
 Olvera proved himself at Cosme, with some really creative Mexican cuisine, and now he is having fun at Alta.
 From the tortilla chips, thick and crunchy with a sprinkling of toasted flaxseeds, to the salads of quinoa with cucumbers and pico de gallo or radishes surround by a yummy avocado dip.
 The chunky guacamole is mixed with tarragon, mint and basil and arrives under the biggest chile-dusted corn chip you have ever seen.
+Was a bit disappointed with the main (or larger) dishes but enjoyed the other food and the vibe.

 - Balthazar – 80 Spring Street, 212-965-1414 – Keith McNally’s SoHo Brasserie makes you feel like you have been whisked away to Paris for the evening.
 After over a decade it is still one of the downtown places to go for upscale french bistro cooking.
 Little secret, it is a high-powered weekday breakfast scene for people in the know.